Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 }
 ```

-### Indentation and Spacing ###
+#### Indentation and Spacing ####

 Always indent using 4 spaces, do not use tabs.
 Opening and closing braces should be on the same indentation layer, member access specifiers in classes or structs should not be indented.

 All operators and braces should be separated by spaces, do not add a space next to the inside of a brace.

 If multiple lines of code that follow eachother have single line comments behind them, place all of them on the same indentation level.
 This indentation level should be equal to the longest line of code for each of these comments, without added spacing.

-### Lines ###
+#### Lines ####

-Do not have trailing whitespace in your lines, if possible.
+Do not have trailing whitespace in your lines.
 Most IDEs check for this nowadays and clean it up for you.

-Lines should be 120 characters or less, but you can exceed this if you find it necessary.

-### Automatic Formatting ###

-The handy tool `clang-format` can format your code for you, a special `.clang-format` configuration file is included [here](https://github.com/Cockatrice/Cockatrice/blob/master/.clang-format).
-See [the clang-format documentation](https://clang.llvm.org/docs/ClangFormat.html) for more information.
+Lines should be 120 characters or less.
+Please break up lines that are too long into smaller parts, for example at spaces or after opening a brace.

 ### Memory Management ###